 To be able to translate custom taxonomies, you need to set them as “translatable” in WPML.

 To make you custom taxonomies translatable, go to the WPML -> Translation Management page and click on the Multilingual Content Setup tab.
-There, scroll to the Custom taxonomies section and set your custom taxonomy to Translate.
+There, scroll to the Custom taxonomies section and set your custom taxonomy to one of the Translate options.
+First will display only translated taxonomies, while the other will fall back to the taxonomies in the original language if there are no translations.

 Finally, you need to resend all contents that feature these custom taxonomies for retranslation.
 Now, translators will be able to see and translate these taxonomies from the translation editing page.